NewDayTechnology/benchmarkdotnet.analyser/README.md

 Usage: bdna aggregate [options]

 Options:
   -new|--new <NEW_BENCHMARKS_PATH>                 The path containing new benchmarks results.
   -aggs|--aggregates <AGGREGATED_BENCHMARKS_PATH>  The path containing the dataset to roll into.
   -out|--output <OUTPUT_AGGREGATES_PATH>           The path for the new dataset.
   -runs|--runs <BENCHMARK_RUNS>                    The number of benchmark runs to keep when aggregating.
-  -build|--build <BUILD_URI>                           The new build's URL.
+  -build|--build <BUILD_NUMBER>                    The new build's number/version.
 Optional.
+  -builduri|--builduri <BUILD_URI>                 The new build's URL.
+Optional.
   -branch|--branch <BRANCH_NAME>                   The new build's branch name.
 Optional.
   -t|--tag <TAGS>                                  A tag for the new build.
-Optional.
+Optional, multiple tags can be given.
   -v|--verbose                                     Emit verbose logging.
   -?|-h|--help                                     Show help information.
 ```

 ``--new``: the folder containing a new benchmark run to fold into the aggregate dataset.
 This is typically the ``./BenchmarkDotNet.Artifacts/results`` folder.